TheLastCylon/ecosystem/documentation/examples/echo/client.md

 Yea, the `main` function here is nothing more than a loop that accepts our input and passes it to where we send it.

 On line 62 we call the `main` function with `asyncio.run(main())`, again though: Don't freak out if you've not used `asyncio`, we'll get to that.
 It's not nearly as hard as people tell you it is.

+## Conclusion
+At this point you have a solid grip on what goes into making a client with Ecosystem.

+Thing is, in terms of maintainability, this won't cut it in the real world.
+So, [let's take a look at how to do it better](./better_client.md).